one1zero1one/EricSpeaks/README.md

   - [ ] use the above to determine the lenght of the video segments
   - [ ] use the above to determine the content of the video segments
 - [ ] **Automate the Workflow**: Develop a script to automate the entire process from audio segmentation to video creation.
+  - [ ] Use SQLlite to store data and deal with SRT timestamps

+## TODO (future)
+- [ ] **Interactive Web Interface**: Create a web application allowing users to upload audio and customize the video generation process.
 - **Interactive Web Interface**: Create a web application allowing users to upload audio and customize the video generation process.
 - **Narrative Enhancement**: Implement more advanced NLP techniques to enrich the storytelling aspect.
 - **Custom Image Styles**: Integrate options for different illustration styles in DALL-E image generation.